Jabulani-N/holbertonschool-system_engineering-devops/0x02-shell_redirections/README.md

-" | " is used to feed the instructions of one thing into another. for example cat fileName | head -n -6 | tail -n -4 will print all of fileName to head,which will prnt all of fileName except the heading 6 (because we aid minus 6) lines to tail, which will print all but the last 4 (because we negatived 4) lines of fileName.
+" | " is used to feed the instructions of one thing into another. for example cat fileName | head -n -6 | tail -n -4 will print all of fileName to head,which will prnt all of fileName except the heading 6 (because we aid minus 6) lines to tail, which will print all lines starting with 4 (because we negatived 4) lines of fileName.
-Essentially, fileName without the first 6 or last 4. positive (no + symbol) arugments in head/tail just print the first n lines instead
+Essentially, fileName without the first 6, starting with the 4th reamining item. positive (no + symbol) arugments in head/tail just print the first n lines instead

+cat fileName|head -n 5|tail -n 1
+will print only line 5, because we made 5 the last file. and then printed the last 1 lines